The medical complications related to bulimia are very serious. Many of the physical side effects are the result of chronic vomiting, which causes:

-People with bulimia can inhale foreign matter, typically vomit, into the lungs), which causes damage to lung tissue, pneumonia, shock, and/or respiratory disease.
-Tearing or rupturing of the esophagus and stomach can also occur due to the pressure of binge eating and vomiting, causing serious, life-threatening medical problems.
-Also, a metabolic imbalance called alkalosis (an imbalance of pH levels in the blood and body fluids), causes symptoms ranging from slowed breathing to coma.
-Furthermore, gum disease, tooth enamel erosion and sensitivity to hot and cold can result.
-Many individuals with bulimia have skin abrasions on their knuckles from inducing vomiting.
+People with bulimia can inhale foreign matter, typically vomit, into the lungs.
+This causes damage to lung tissue, pneumonia, shock, and/or respiratory disease.
+Tearing or rupturing of the esophagus (part of the throat) and stomach can also occur due to the pressure of binge eating and vomiting.
+This can cause serious, life-threatening medical problems.
+A metabolic imbalance of pH levels in the blood and body fluids (called alkalosis), causes symptoms ranging from slowed breathing to coma.
+Gum disease, destruction of the enamel on teeth, and sensitivity to hot and cold can also result.
+Many people with bulimia have skin abrasions on their knuckles from making themselves vomit.

-Heart problems are the leading cause of death among bulimic patients.
-Many individuals with bulimia experience dizziness, irregular blood pressure, and abnormal heart beat.
+Heart problems are the leading cause of death among those with bulimia.
+Many experience dizziness, irregular blood pressure, and abnormal heart beat.